-The taxable income of the Company is tax at 24% (2020 - 28% - 24%).
-Taxable income is arising from the operations of the Company and has been disclosed in accordance with Sri Lanka Accounting Standards.
-The Group companies have provided deferred tax on all known temporary differences under the liability method, as permitted by the Sri Lanka Accounting Standard - LKAS 12 on "Income Taxes" Information on Income Tax Expenses & Deferred Taxes is given in Notes No. 34 & 22 to the Financial Statements on pages 87 & 80 respectively, to this Annual Report.
+The taxable income of the Company is tax at 24% up to 30th September 2022 and 30% w.e.f 1st October 2022 (2022 - 24%).
+Taxable income is arising from the operationsof the Company and has been disclosed in accordance with Sri Lanka Accounting Standards.
+The Group companies have provided deferred tax on all known temporary differences under the liability method, as permitted by the Sri Lanka Accounting Standard - LKAS 12 on "Income Taxes" Information on Income Tax Expenses & Deferred Taxes isgiven in Notes No. 34 & 22 to the Financial Statements on pages 81 & 75 respectively, to this Annual Report.